MTH 100 Intermediate Algebra 1 Credits

 MTH 150 Mathematics for Education Majors I 3 Credits

-This is the first course in a three-course sequence for elementary education majors, This course covers the concept of Numbers, starting with counting numbers, decimals, negative numbers, fractions, and real numbers; different ways of representing numbers, and the relations between them are explored; different meanings and applications of the arithmetic operations are studied; standard and non-standard algorithms for arithmetic are considered in light of the representation of numbers.
-May not be used by SLAS students to satisfy the mathematics component of the core.
+This is the first course in a three-course sequence for education majors, This course covers the concept of Numbers, starting with counting numbers, decimals, negative numbers, fractions, and real numbers; different ways of representing numbers, and the relations between them are explored; different meanings and applications of the arithmetic operations are studied; standard and non-standard algorithms for arithmetic are considered in light of the representation of numbers.
+May not be used by CLAS students to satisfy the mathematics component of the core.

 MTH 151 Mathematics for Education Majors II 3 Credits